huggingface/blog/intel-gcp-c4.md

 # Benchmarking language model performance on 5th Gen Intel Xeon powered GCP C4

 **TL;DR**: We benchmark 2 representative workloads of agentic AI, text embedding and text generation, on Google Cloud Compute Engine Xeon-based CPU instances N2 and C4.
 The results consistently shows, C4 has 10x to 25x higher throughput of N2 in text embedding scenario, and 2.3x to 3.8x higher throughput of N2 in text generation scenario.
-The results make it possible to deploy light-weight Agentic AI solutions wholly on CPU.
+Take price into consideration, C4's hourly price is about 1.3x of N2, in this sense, C4 keeps 7x ~ 19x TCO(Total Cost of Ownership) advantage over N2 in text embedding scenario, and 1.7x ~ 2.9x TCO advantage in text generation scenario.
+The results demonstrate the potential to deploy light-weight Agentic AI solutions wholly on CPU.

 ## Introduction